candy-warhol/strip/README.md

 Lightweight, browser-based video editor in a single HTML file.
 No install, no server.
 Your media never leaves your device.

 ▶ To Open Strip use Chrome, Edge, or Safari.
 You must be online to export.
+If on iPhone/iPad, use Safari.

 ### Features